RJT100/TheGameArchive/README.md

-Currently only has Minecraft and a Backrooms game Enjoy lol
+Currently only has Minecraft, Backrooms, and Cluster Rush Enjoy lol